mryap/gatsby-starter-foundation-2/src/content/posts/2023-01-27-2023-year-of-the-rabbit-in-digital-analytics.md

 description: 2023 see the sun setting of Google Optimize
 featuredImage: /assets/p1120306.jpg
 ---
+ A/B testing is a valuable tool for digital marketers as it allows them to make data-driven decisions about their website or app's design and functionality.\
+\
+By comparing 2 versions of a webpage or feature, marketers can determine which one performs better in terms of metrics such as conversion rates, click-through rates, and bounce rates

+Google Optimize is one of many tools that enable data driven marketers to do A/B testing

+### September 30, 2023

 Google announced that Google Optimize will be ending on September 30, 2023.
 No further details have been provided so far, although Google has stated that it will integrate A/B testing capabilities into Google Analytics 4.
 The sun setting of Google Optimize has lead to a surge in competition among vendors, notably one [ramp up their offerings](https://vwo.com/blog/launching-a-free-plan-of-vwo-testing-a-better-google-optimize/) to capture a void of the A/B testing market.